Frequently asked questions

 Can I buy tickets on the day?

 The best way to buy tickets is to pre-book them online, to get the best chance of gaining entry on your preferred date and time.
-A limited number of tickets may be available on the day, but this cannot be guaranteed due to high demand.
+Walk-up tickets on the day are no longer available.

 What are the concessions?